 1. See your healthcare provider early and often.

-As soon as you think you might be pregnant, you should schedule an appointment with your OB/GYN or midwife.
+As soon as you think you might be pregnant, you should schedule an appointment with your OB-GYN or midwife.

-- Every 2 to 3 weeks between 28 and 36 weeks
+- Every two to three weeks between 28 and 36 weeks

 - Weekly after 36 weeks

 Make sure you choose an OB-GYN who fits your needs – one that you trust with your pregnancy, that listens to your concerns, that respects your birth plan, and that makes you feel safe.

 You’re responsible for nourishing your body and your little one during pregnancy, so it’s no surprise that your nutrient needs increase a little bit during this time.
 In addition to a balanced diet, a high-quality prenatal multivitamin and mineral supplement can help you get the extra nutrients you and your baby need during pregnancy.*

 There are many different prenatal supplements on the market – sometimes it feels overwhelming.
 Be sure you choose one that’s easy for you to swallow and tolerate well.
 A high-quality prenatal should contain adequate doses of the following nutrients:*